petersatsuse/azure-compute-docs/articles/container-instances/azure-container-instances-support-policy.md

 - DNS resolution and automatic public IP assignment for container groups
 - Security patches and updates for the underlying OS and runtime

-ACI is designed as a Platform-as-a-Service (PaaS) offering.
-You provide only the container image and resource definitions—ACI takes care of provisioning, scaling, and securing the runtime environment.
-There is no shared responsibility model for host-level operations: users don’t need to patch operating systems or configure load balancers.

-ACI is best suited for lightweight workloads, event-driven tasks, and on-demand container execution.
-While it doesn’t provide the full orchestration capabilities of AKS, it excels in delivering quick-to-deploy, scalable containers without operational overhead.

-The managed nature of ACI means that customization is intentionally limited.
-Users can configure container group properties, networking, and resource allocations, but not the host OS or runtime environment.
-This limitation ensures consistency, security, and high availability across container deployments.

 ## Shared responsibility
-When deploying containers using ACI, Microsoft manages the underlying infrastructure, including the compute, network, and operating system layers.
-Your responsibility lies in defining and managing the container image, application running within the container, and data processed by the container.
+When you deploy containers using Azure Container Instances (ACI), Microsoft handles the underlying infrastructure—including compute, networking, and the operating system.
+Your responsibility is limited to managing the container image, the application inside it, and the data it processes.

-Because ACI abstracts away the VM-level access, Microsoft Support has no access to your container’s file system, logs, or runtime data unless you explicitly configure diagnostics or logging outputs (e.g., to Azure Monitor or a storage account).
-You retain full control over the container image and its execution.
+Because ACI abstracts away the virtual machine layer, Microsoft Support cannot access your container’s file system, logs, or runtime data unless you explicitly configure diagnostics (e.g., sending logs to Azure Monitor or a storage account).
+You retain full control over the container image and its behavior.

-Since you don't manage the host environment in ACI, any attempt to simulate host-level changes (as might be done in a VM or Kubernetes cluster) isn't supported.
-Instead, configuration and customization should be done at the container image level or via supported environment variables and resource definitions provided by the ACI API.
+Since you don’t manage the host environment, simulating host-level changes (as you might in a VM or Kubernetes cluster) is not supported.
+Instead, all configuration should be done within the container image or through supported environment variables and ACI resource definitions.

-Similarly, while you may apply custom tags and metadata to the ACI resource itself, altering system-managed configurations or attempting to bypass platform constraints may result in unsupported states.
+While you can apply custom tags and metadata to the ACI resource, modifying system-managed settings or trying to bypass platform constraints may lead to unsupported or unstable states.
 ## ACI support coverage

 ### Supported scenarios